 § 3.
-OF THE KNEE-JOINT.
+OF THE KNEE JOINT.

 This joint is situated superficially.
 Its figure is principally produced by the form of the bones which enter into its composition.
 It readily, therefore, admits of examination, and alterations in its form from accident or disease are detected without difficulty.
-It is composed of the os femoris, the tibia, and the patella; and the parts of these connected with the joint are:-of the os femoris, its condyles, their articular surfaces, and the depression between them: of the tibia, its head, the two articular surfaces, and the tubercle: of the patella, its articular surfaces.
+It is composed of the os femoris, the tibia and the patella; and the parts of these connected with the joint are:-of the os femoris, its condyles, their four articular surfaces, and the depression between them: of the tibia, its head, the two articular surfaces, and the tubercle: of the patella, its two articular surfaces.

-The knee-joint is more complicated in its structure than any other joint of the body, in consequence of the number and disposition of its ligaments, which are situated both internally and externally, and are calculated to afford great strength to the articulation; and, besides these, by interarticular cartilages, which increase and deepen the surfaces of articulation.
+The knee joint is more complicated in its structure than any other joint of the body, in consequence of the number and disposition of its ligaments, which are situated both internally and externally, and are calculated to afford great strength to the articulation; and, besides these, there are interarticular cartilages, which increase and deepen the surfaces of articulation.

 a.
-LIGAMENTS SITUATED EXTERNALLY.
+LIGAMENTS SITUATED EXTERNALLY, are five.

-- 1. INTERNAL LATERAL LIGAMENT (ligamentum genu laterale internum).
+- 1. Internal Lateral Ligament, Ligamentum genu laterale internum.
 Is the strongest of these.
 It arises from the fore and inner part of the inner condyle of the os femoris, and is attached below to the upper part of the inner surface of the tibia.
 It is composed of perpendicular fibres, and is broader above than below. - 2.
-Long External Lateral Ligament (ligamentum laterale externum longum).
-Is a narrow rounded, but strong ligament, and is situated before the short.
-It arises from the outer part of the outer condyle, and is fixed below to the fore and outer part of the head of the fibula. - 3.
-SHORT EXTERNAL LATERAL LIGAMENT (ligamentum laterale externum breve).
+Long External Lateral Ligament, Ligamentum laterale externum longum.
+Is a narrow, rounded, but strong ligament, arising from the outer part of the outer condyle, and fixed below to the fore and outer part of the head of the fibula. - 3.
+SHORT EXTERNAL LATERAL LIGAMENT, Ligamentum laterale externum breve.
 Is less considerable than the former, and is situated behind it.
-It arises from the posterior part of the outer condyle, passes obliquely downwards, and is attached below to the head of the fibula. - 4.
-Posterior Ligament (ligamentum posticum).
+It arises from the posterior part of the outer condyle, passes obliquely downwards, and is attached below to the head of the fibula.

+- 4. Posterior Ligament, Ligamentum posticum.
 Is formed of irregular bands which arise from the upper and back part of the outer condyle of the os femoris, descend obliquely, and are fixed below to the inner and back part of the head of the tibia. - 5.
 LIGAMENT OF THE PATELLA.
 Is placed anteriorly, and is of great strength and size.
-It arises from the depression behind the apex of that bone, and is fixed below to the tubercle at the upper and fore part of the tibia.
-By means of this ligament the muscles inserted into the patella exert their action also on the tibia in the extension of the leg. - b.
-Capsule of Synovial Membrane (membrane capsularis synovialis).
+It arises from the depression behind the apex of that bone, and is fixed below to the tubercle of the tibia.
+By means of this ligament the muscles inserted into the patella exert their action on the tibia in the extension of the leg. - b.
+Capsule of Synovial Membrane, Membrana capsularis synovialis.
 It arises from the whole circumference of the under end of the os femoris, anteriorly a little above the margin of the articulating cartilage, and posteriorly immediately above it.
 From this it descends and is fixed round the head of the tibia, and into the margin of the articulating surface of the patella, so that this bone projects somewhat into the cavity, and forms a part of the boundary of the joint.
 It is lost upon the articular cartilage of these parts.
 At the upper and fore part it lines also the under part of the extensors of the leg, and is connected to the other surrounding parts by a loose cellular texture.

-The synovial membrane forms a fold on each side of the patella, in which are some ligamentous fibres, called the alar ligament (ligamentum alare).
-And another fold is extended from the patella to the depression in the os femoris, called the mucous ligament (ligamentum mucosum).
+The synovial membrane forms a fold on each side of the patella, in which are some ligamentous fibres, called the Alar Ligaments, Ligamenta alaria.
+And another fold is extended from the patella to the depression in the os femoris, called the Mucous Ligament, Ligamentum mucosum.
+Neither the Alar nor Mucous Ligaments can be seen till the capsule is cut open.